 Provided you are debt-free, you should have no problem changing out your prepayment meter for a regular credit meter.
 The Big Six energy providers will do this for free, though some smaller suppliers may charge a small fee.
 However, this is likely to be negated in the long run due to the money you'll save on a standard meter.

-Whether prepayment or direct debit tariffs are cheaper is not as clear cut as it might seem at a glance.
-That is why it is better to break down the advantages of each kind of payment method for your energy savings:
+Whether switching from a prepayment meter to Direct Debit payments is the best option for you might not be quite as clear cut as seems at a glance.
+That is why it is better to break down the advantages of each kind of payment method for your energy savings.

 |You don’t need to worry about inaccurate estimates when you are on prepayment.||Prepayment tariff customers are amongst those with higher energy rates.|

 |Prepayment tariffs have far fewer billing errors than direct debit fixed tariffs.||Prepayment meter tariffs are £150 more expensive than direct debit tariffs, on average.|

 |Customers switching from a prepayment meter to Direct Debit payments generally get the best electricity and gas prices per unit.||But it is easy to forget how much energy you use and end up spending more on Direct Debit.|

 |Standing charges are also lower when you are on a direct debit fixed tariff.||It is very easy to get into debt with direct debit tariffs.|